iamsuryasonar/webdev-notes/React.md

 * useId

-### Q. useState()
+#### Q. useState()

 -> useState is a Hook.
 We call it inside a function component to add some local state to it.
-React will preserve this state between re-renders. useState returns a pair: the current state value and a function that lets you update it.
-You can call this function from an event handler or somewhere else.
-The only argument to useState is the initial state.
+React will preserve this state between re-renders.

 ```javascript
 const [age, setAge] = useState(42);
 ```

-<span style="text-decoration:underline;">useState returns an array with exactly two items:</span>
+useState returns an array with exactly two items:

-The current state of this state variable, initially set to the initial state you provided.
+- The current state of this state variable, initially set to the initial state you provided.

-The set function that lets you change it to any other value in response to interaction.
+- The set function that lets you change it to any other value in response to interaction.

 To update what’s on the screen, call the set function with some next state: